 Cricut Explore 3 vs Cricut Maker 3: overview

-Cricut Explore 3 and Cricut Maker 3 are the two latest digital craft cutting machines from Cricut; each can cut, engrave, draw and emboss on a variety of materials from leather to card, vinyl to wood.
+Cricut Explore 3 and Cricut Maker 3 are two digital craft cutting machines from Cricut; each can cut, engrave, draw and emboss on a variety of materials from leather to card, vinyl to wood.

 Both machines come with a fine-point blade as standard and this is good for most projects, to do more you need to buy extra tools, including embossing and debossing tools, new blades and even gel pens.
 Read our guide to the best Cricut accessories for a good idea of what each machine can support.